codingforeternity/datascience/Linux-Notes.md

 * wrt IntelliJ specifically: http://askubuntu.com/questions/542152/desktop-file-with-bashrc-environment

 #### [Ubuntu Sound](https://wiki.ubuntu.com/Sound)
+  * The issue with my sound after upgrading to Ubuntu 16.04 was that the sound control is only shown for the applications that are currently running.
+So to control the sound for Firefox, you have to first start Firefox.
+  * Also see this command: `pavucontrol`

 #### [UNIX Shell Tutorial](http://swcarpentry.github.io/shell-novice/)
 * "put together by the always excellent Software Carpentry Foundation." [http://localhost:8888/notebooks/01.05-IPython-And-Shell-Commands.ipynb]